jeremybatesDC/vueGridBaseballCard/README.md

 test tab-throughs.

 is something in tabs card front, maybe add pic or add logo, allowing/causing zoom? sometihing maybe less than 16px?

-remove unused css vars from index and i guess elsewhere too eh

-2. must retain tab state in model (not hash) -- AND, 'aria-selected' and 'disabled' will need to be tied into this modal no big deal really :disabled=""

 or maybe 1 year with "Add Seasons" option... hmmm or maybe X over 5 column inisinal layout so user can obvi remove some... dunno...